haphut/maas.js/README.md

 gulp lint
 ```

 Run tests.
-Currently no tests have been written!
+Currently there are only a few tests!
 Shame on me.
 ```sh
 gulp test
 ```